 - Select your car, colour, mileage, and subscription length.

-- Complete our smooth all-in-one checkout.
+- Complete the checkout.

 - Decide on delivery, or pickup.

-- Start Driving Stress-free!
+- Start driving, stress-free!